 Vacuum Hard-to-Reach Places

-Spring cleaning is all about going above and beyond your regular chores to make your home cleaner than it’s been in months.
+Spring cleaning for better air quality is all about going above and beyond your regular chores to make your home cleaner than it’s been in months.
 Take the time to move furniture so you can vacuum dust bunnies out from underneath them.
 You should also vacuum drapes and blinds with the brush attachment to eliminate accumulated dust and dirt.

 Clean the Carpet